Darkhandrob/Source-AGR-Import-Export-FBX/custom/readme.txt

 - Added check if "AfxCam" is present in the "all-in-one" Addon

 v1.1.0(14.06.2018)
-- Added "MergeInvAnims" Method to "All-in-one"
+- Added "MergeInvAnims" Function to "All-in-one"
 - Added Runtime Timer
 - Changed "bpy.ops.object.delete()" to "bpy.data.objects.remove(AllObjectsList[i])"
 	in the "Deleting Physics" part
-- Fixed Error in "only Export", when a String was inputted into the File Name Box
+- Fixed Error in "only Export", when a String was input into the File Name Box

+v1.2.0(28.07.2018)
+- Added "CSGO Model Converter"
+- Optimized for-Loops in both Scripts
+- "all-in-one" now creates a folder to which the script will export the models